Sairyss/domain-driven-hexagon/README.md

 - [user-created.domain-event.ts](src/modules/user/domain/events/user-created.domain-event.ts) - simple object that holds data related to published event.
 - [create-wallet-when-user-is-created.domain-event-handler.ts](src/modules/wallet/application/event-handlers/create-wallet-when-user-is-created.domain-event-handler.ts) - this is an example of Domain Event Handler that executes some actions when a domain event is raised (in this case, when user is created it also creates a wallet for that user).
 - [typeorm.repository.base.ts](src/libs/ddd/infrastructure/database/base-classes/typeorm.repository.base.ts) - repository publishes all domain events for execution when it persists changes to an aggregate.
+- [typeorm-unit-of-work.ts](src/libs/ddd/infrastructure/database/base-classes/typeorm-unit-of-work.ts) - this ensures that everything is saved in a single transaction.
+- [unit-of-work.ts](src/infrastructure/database/unit-of-work/unit-of-work.ts) - here you create factories for specific Domain Repositories that are used in a transaction.
+- [create-user.service.ts](src/modules/user/commands/create-user/create-user.service.ts) - here we get a user repository from a `UnitOfWork` and execute a transaction.

+**Note**: Unit of work is not required for some operations (for example queries or operations that don't cause any side-effects in other aggregates) so you may skip using a unit of work in this cases and just use a regular repository injected through a constructor instead of a repository from a unit of work.

 To have a better understanding on domain events and implementation read this: